yusuphjoluwasen/TaskApp/README.md

-# TaskApp 🚀
+## TaskApp 🚀

-## Overview
+### Overview
-TaskApp is a lightweight SwiftUI application that demonstrates fetching and displaying data using **Combine** and **SwiftUI**.
 The app allows users to retrieve a **unique response code** from a backend API while tracking the number of times data has been fetched.
 It also ensures persistence using **UserDefaults**, maintaining the data across app restarts.

-## Key Features
+### Key Features
 ✅ Fetches a **response code** dynamically from an API
 ✅ Displays the **number of times data has been fetched**
 ✅ Uses **Combine** for reactive API handling